 Which are you?
 “Giver” or “Taker”?

-This is a fantastic question and often overlooked when working, we all see it but do we do anything about it?
+A fantastic question and often overlooked when working, we all see it but do we do anything about it?

 “Takers” are not bad, they just have a more narrowed view the world and surroundings, looking for opportunities to beat out others or do something for themselves over helping others.
 I am not saying that “takers” do not help others per say, I am just stating that “takers” tend to be a little more “me” focused that “us” focused.